 The Purple mattress is 9.5 inches tall.
 It is constructed of three foam layers designed to promote airflow, provide contouring, offer pressure relief, isolate motion, and provide structural support.

-The top layer of the mattress is Purple’s proprietary Smart Comfort Grid.
+The top layer of the mattress is Purple’s proprietary Purple Grid.
 This 2-inch thick layer of Hyper-Elastic Polymer uses a unique grid formation.
 It is designed to be responsive, softening under your shoulders and hips while supporting your body for proper spinal alignment.
 The grid design also allows for airflow and isolates motion.

 The next layer is composed of 3.5 inches of polyfoam with a density of 1.8 PCF.
 This layer is designed to provide additional responsiveness.
 The final layer uses 4 inches of support polyfoam with a density of 2 PCF to provide the structural support the mattress needs.

 The mattress cover uses a stretchy, knit fabric composed of viscose, polyester, and lycra.
 The cover is designed to bend with the Purple Grid while allowing airflow.